AlexArchive/c6-equivalents-in-c5/README.md

 ```
 ## Using static

-The using static feature allows you to declare a static class at the top of your code file and then subsequently access all of that classes static members without full qualification.
+The using static feature allows you to refer to a static class at the top of your code file and then subsequently access all of that classes static members without full qualification.

 C# 6:
 ```c#